-Cavity Wall Insulation Grants are available NOW from the Government's ECO Scheme
+Cavity Wall Insulation Grants are also available from the Great British Insulation Scheme.
+Click HERE to apply.

-If your home has external cavity walls and was built between 1926 and 1983 it probably had no cavity wall insulation installed.
+If your home has external cavity walls and was built between the 1920s and the 1980s it probably had no cavity wall insulation installed.

 Cavity Wall Insulation Grants are only available for homes which were constructed with external cavity walls which were not insulated at the time of construction and have not been insulated since.